hesfandi/Mouse-cerebral-Arteriolar-vasodynamics_Model/README.md

-# Mouse-cerebral-Arteriolar-vasodynamics_Model
+# Mouse-Cerebral-Arteriolar-Vasodynamics_Model

 ## About
 A computational model of mouse cerebral arteriolar vasodynamics under resting state and functional hyperemia.

 ## Overview
 This repository contains MATLAB scripts for the in-silico simulation of mouse cerebral arterioles, as described in our article, **"Systems Biology Analysis of Vasodynamics in Mouse Cerebral Arterioles During Resting State and Functional Hyperemia."**

 ## Abstract
-In our earlier work https://github.com/hesfandi/Cerebrovascular_Model, we developed a coarsely segmented model of mouse cerebral vasculature, featuring a closed circulatory system and key morphological characteristics of mouse cerebrovasculature.
+In our earlier work ([Cerebrovascular_Model](https://github.com/hesfandi/Cerebrovascular_Model)), we developed a coarsely segmented model of mouse cerebral vasculature, featuring a closed circulatory system and key morphological characteristics of mouse cerebrovasculature.
 In this repository, we extend that framework to simulate hemodynamic and vasodynamic interactions within the vessel network under both active and resting brain states.

-## Project Description
-This repository includes hemodynamic-vasodynamic simulations:
-- **Micro-scale (cellular-level)**: Penetrating arteriole (PA) model simulations.
-- **Macro-scale**: Simulations in a network of coupled arteriolar segments.

 ## Repository Contents
-This repository contains MATLAB scripts and associated data files for:
+This repository contains MATLAB scripts for hemodynamic-vasodynamic simulations:
-- **Micro-scale simulations** (cellular-level penetrating arteriole model)
+- **Micro-scale**: Simulating vasodynamics in a cellular-level model of a penetrating arteriole (PA)
-- **Macro-scale simulations** (network of macro-scale coupled arteriolar segments)
+- **Macro-scale**: Simulating vasodynamics in a network of coupled arteriolar segments

-## Usage Instructions

 ### Software Requirements
 - MATLAB version: Tested on MATLAB 2020b (should be compatible with other MATLAB versions)
-- No additional MATLAB toolbox dependencies required.
+- No additional MATLAB toolbox dependencies required
-- Simulations are computationally intensive; powerful computing resources are strongly recommended.
+- Simulations typically require 10–30 minutes on an up-to-date personal computer

 ### Folder Descriptions

 #### `Micro-scale/`
-Scripts for simulations at the cellular-level PA model:
-- **Vasomotion**: Spontaneous oscillations without neuronal input.
-- **Functional Hyperemia (FH)**: Simulations with neurovascular coupling pathways initiated after 150 seconds (once vasomotion oscillations dampen), simulating impulse or step neuronal activities.
+- **Vasomotion**: Scripts beginning with `Run_Vaso` simulate dampened oscillations in a cellular-level PA under varied mechanotransduction dynamics
+- **Functional Hyperemia (FH)**:
+  - Scripts beginning with `Run_IFH` simulate instantaneous neuronal activity (impulse response)
+  - Scripts beginning with `Run_SFH` simulate sustained neuronal activity (step response)

 #### `Macro-scale/`
-Scripts for simulations in a network of macro-scale coupled arteriolar segments.
-The algorithms corresponding to these simulations are fully described in the associated article.
+- `Run_Macro_Vaso` simulates undampened oscillations in a macro-scale model of coupled arteriolar segments
+- Scripts beginning with `Run_Macro_NVC` simulate modulation of the myogenic response by in-vivo recorded LFP signals to predict NVC-mediated arteriolar vasodynamics

 ## Acknowledgments

 - **Hemodynamic Analysis Code**
-  - Adapted from the C program developed by Prof. Timothy W. Secomb’s research group ([Secomb's Lab Website](http://www.secomb.org)).
+  - Adapted from the C program developed by Prof. Timothy W. Secomb’s research group ([Secomb's Lab Website]([http://www.secomb.org](https://sites.arizona.edu/secomb/network-hemodynamics/)))
-  - We sincerely thank Prof. Secomb’s group for making these valuable computational tools publicly available.
+  - We sincerely thank Prof. Secomb’s group for making these valuable computational tools publicly available

 - **SMC Electrophysiology Model**
-  - Adapted primarily from Karlin et al. (2015), providing detailed equations and parameterization.
+  - Adapted primarily from Karlin et al. (2015), providing detailed equations and parameterization
-  - We appreciate their comprehensive descriptions and availability.
+  - We appreciate their comprehensive modeling approach

 - **SMC Contraction Mechanism Model**
-  - Adapted from work by Tim David’s research group.
+  - Adapted from work by Tim David’s research group
-  - Available on their GitHub repository ([OO-NVU Model Repository](https://github.com/BlueFern/OO-NVU/releases/tag/v2.1)).
+  - Available from their GitHub repository ([OO-NVU Model Repository]([https://github.com/BlueFern/OO-NVU/releases/tag/v2.1](https://github.com/ModelDBRepository/237604)))
-  - We acknowledge their generosity in providing public access to this model.

 - **In-vivo LFP and Vasodynamics Data**
-  - Data used in simulations sourced from [Author et al., 20XX](https://doi.org/your-doi-link).
+  - Data used in simulations sourced from [Mateo et al., 2017]([https://doi.org/your-doi-link](https://www.cell.com/neuron/fulltext/S0896-6273(17)30980-7))
-  - We appreciate their provision of accurate concurrent electrical and optical measurements in awake mouse brains.
+  - We appreciate their provision of accurate concurrent electrical and optical measurements in awake mouse brains

 ## Citation
 If you use this repository or its components in your research, please cite our paper:

-> Esfandi et al., Systems Biology Analysis of Vasodynamics in Mouse Cerebral Arterioles During Resting State and Functional Hyperemia, submitted to eLife (2024).
+> Esfandi et al., *Systems Biology Analysis of Vasodynamics in Mouse Cerebral Arterioles During Resting State and Functional Hyperemia*, submitted to eLife (2024)

 ---